apache/incubator-kie-tools/README.md

 #### Step 1: Bootstrap

-Bootstrapping installs the necessary dependencies for each packages.
+Bootstrapping installs the necessary dependencies for each package.

 - `pnpm bootstrap` --> Will bootstrap all packages
 - `pnpm bootstrap [pnpm-filter]` --> Will bootstrap packages filtered by [`pnpm` filter](https://pnpm.io/filtering)
-  > E.g.,
+- > E.g.,
   >
   > `pnpm bootstrap -F dmn-editor...` bootstraps the `dmn-editor` package and its dependencies.